learn-academy-2019-charlie/ruby-assessment-tsengrandy/ruby.md

 #### 7. What is an instance variable in Ruby?
 How is it different from a normal, local variable?

 //Your Answer
+An instance variable in Ruby is a variable that is linked to that specific object's scope.
+A local variable can be accessed by all objects, but an instance variable can only be accessed by that specific object.

 //Googled Answer
+An instance variable has a name beginning with @, and its scope is confined to whatever object self refers to.
+Two different objects, even if they belong to the same class, are allowed to have different values for their instance variables.
+From outside the object, instance variables cannot be altered or even observed (i.e., ruby's instance variables are never public)

 #### 8. Ruby has a great community and tons of free resources to help you learn.
 Here is the long list of great resources: https://www.ruby-lang.org/en/documentation/.
 Below are a few popular ones:
 - Interactive Ruby tutorial (http://tryruby.org/levels/1/challenges/0)